votamrima/votamrima.github.io/_posts/2024-10-23-kubernetes-install-3.md

 After executing this command, `kubeadm` will provide further instructions for setting up additional nodes and deploying the pod network.

+Generally, the `kubeadm init` installation follows these steps:

+- `Preflight` – Ensures that the system configuration and conditions are met.
+At this step, `kubeadm` downloads the core container images.
+- Generates a self-signed CA and certificates for etcd, the API server, and the proxy.
+- Creates configuration files for the core Kubernetes services.
+- Starts the kubelet service, which manages the running Kubelet containers.
+- Initializes the first control node.
+Pods for the API server, controller manager, scheduler, and etcd are created and started.
+- `upload-configuration` creates the `kubelet` config and `ConfigMaps` for cluster configuration.
+- Uploads certificates to `/etc/kubernetes/pki`.
+- Marks the node as a control node and generates a token for other nodes to join.

+Another important point at this step is that `kubeadm` installs the CoreDNS and kube-proxy add-ons and brings their pods to the `Ready` state until the network service is installed.

 ### Step 2: Deploy Calico Network

 Once the cluster is initialized, deploy Calico for the pod network: